How to Design an Award-Winning Scientific Conference Poster

 Step 2 – Concept

 Here is where the fun starts.
 Grab a piece of paper, or open up your design software, and make a first draft.
+There’s definitely some logic involved in how you choose to blueprint your poster.

 Layout and size.
 Vertical or horizontal?
 You better check with the conference organisers, as you don’t want to show up at the conference with a poster that doesn’t fit the panels.
 A0 (841 x 1189 mm or 33.1 x 46.8 inches) is a good standard size to start.
 Keep in mind that when you design posters, it’s always safer to downsize than to upsize, as upsizing a digital image based on a pixel grid will inevitably cause a loss of resolution.